CryhanFang/cryhanfang.github.io/_pages/about.md

 I obtained my Master's degree in Information and Communication Engineering from BUPT in 2022 and Bachelor's degree in Telecommunications Engineering with Management from BUPT in 2019.

 My research interest includes face recognition, video/image-text understanding and text-to-image generation.
-I have published 10+ papers at the top international AI journals and conferences such as TMM, ECCV, ACM MM and ICME.
+I have published 10+ papers at the top international AI journals and conferences such as TMM, ECCV, AAAI, ACM MM, and ICME.

 # 🔥 News
+- *2024.12*: &nbsp;🎉🎉 One paper is accepted by AAAI 2025.
 - *2024.07*: &nbsp;🎉🎉 One paper is accepted by ACM MM 2024.
 - *2024.03*: &nbsp;🎉🎉 Two papers are accepted by ICME 2024 (oral presentation).
 - *2023.07*: &nbsp;🎉🎉 Two papers are accepted by ACM MM 2023.